Celebrating 146 years of College leadership

 The Terrace Museum provides a place for Old Boys and family members to visit, reminisce and/or donate their treasured items for the future generations of Terrace Gentlemen.
 If you have any enquiries or items you wish to donate to the Terrace Museum please contact the College Archives Manager.

-Ms Bianca Anderson - College Archives Manager
+Bianca Wagner - College Archives Manager

 +617 3214 5259